mikeyww/mwClipboard/README.md

 - Added: For duplicate clips: Try, and DllCall('GetOpenClipboardWindow') before checking
 - Changed: Copy non-text as well as text
+- Changed: Notepad's CutD shortcut key from backtick to F6

 ## Related sites